-You may tender old notes only in principal amounts of at least US\$5,000 and only in integral multiples of US\$1,000.
-You may tender fewer than all of your old notes provided you appropriately indicate that fact on the letter of transmittal accompanying the tendered old notes or in accordance with the procedures established by DTC, Euroclear or Clearstream, Luxembourg, as the case may be, for tendering through those institutions.
-We will not accept tenders of old notes in principal amounts less than US\$5,000 or that are not integral multiples of US\$1,000.
+You may tender old notes only in principal amounts of at least US\$1,000 and only in integral multiples of US\$1,000.
+You may tender fewer than all of your old notes provided you appropriately indicate that fact in accordance with the procedures established by DTC, Euroclear or Clearstream, Luxembourg, as the case may be, for tendering through those institutions.
+We will not accept tenders of old notes in principal amounts less than US\$1,000 or that are not integral multiples of US\$1,000.